Saturday, March 26, 2016

 We prepped by renting two of his old movies, Lost Continent (1951) and The Castillian (1964), assuming that he wouldn't want to talk about Batman, but he said the Joker was his favorite role.

 "I had a blast!
 I played the Joker 20 times, and every time I got to 'accidentally' fondle Adam West (Batman) and Burt Ward (Robin).
+Sometimes more than that.
 Not that they minded -- we all became good friends.
 I think Burt looked up to me as a role model."